juliadietlmeier/CMRxRecon_insightdcu/README.md

 Please double check the predicted (returned) signal intensity normalization in reconstruct_sc_image and reconstruct_mc_image functions

-**Currently combining the coils with rss in reconstruct_mc_image.py after the reconstruction with UNET** Need to check if the rss or rss_complex should be used in data preparation files in data_utils/ folder in order to squeeze the 5th dimension before slicing
+**Currently combining the coils with rss in reconstruct_mc_image.py after the reconstruction with UNET** Need to check if the rss or rss_complex should be used in data preparation files in data_utils/ folder in order to squeeze the middle 5th sc dimension ([t,sz,sc,sy,sx]) before slicing